-Barrier options are the among the most common types of exotic options.
+Barrier options are among the most common types of exotic options.
 They are prevalent enough to almost consider them as plain simple options (Carr 1995).
-The techniques introduced in the seminal paper by (Black and Scholes 1973) can be applied for the valuation of barrier options.
-(Merton 1973) is the first work to present the valuation of barrier options with the example of the down-and-out European call option.
-(Carr 1995) presents a brief but essentially complete survey of the literature on barrier option pricing along with two extensions of European up-and-out call option valuation.
-Rich (1991); Rubinstein and Reiner (1991) provide closed form solutions for a variety of standard European barrier options (i.e. calls or puts which are either up-and-in, up-and-out, down-and-in, or down-and-out).
-Using a conventional Black-Scholes option-pricing environment, (Hui 1996), obtains analytical solutions of one-touch double barrier binary options that include features of knock-out, knock-in, European and American style options.
+The techniques introduced in the seminal paper by Black \& Scholes (1973) can be applied for the valuation of barrier options.
+Merton (1973) is the first work to present the valuation of barrier options with the example of the down-and-out European call option.
+Carr (1995) presents a brief but essentially complete survey of the literature on barrier option pricing along with two extensions of European up-and-out call option valuation.
+Rich (1991); Rubinstein \& Reiner (1991) provide closed form solutions for a variety of standard European barrier options (i.e. calls or puts which are either up-and-in, up-and-out, down-and-in, or down-and-out).
+Using a conventional Black-Scholes option-pricing environment, Hui (1996), obtains analytical solutions of one-touch double barrier binary options that include features of knock-out, knock-in, European and American style options.
 Nunes et al. (2020) look at the early exercise boundary of American-style double knock-out options.

-(Karatzas and Wang 2000) obtain closed-form expressions for the prices and optimal hedging strategies of American put-options in the presence of an \textquotedblleft up-and-out\textquotedblright{} barrier, both with and without constraints on the short-selling of stock, demonstrating the close links between option theory and need for securities lending.
-(Zvan, Vetzal and Forsyth 2000) present an implicit method for solving partial-differential-equation models of contingent claims prices with general algebraic constraints on the solution.
+Karatzas \& Wang (2000) obtain closed-form expressions for the prices and optimal hedging strategies of American put-options in the presence of an “up-and-out” barrier (also, Ingersoll 1998), both with and without constraints on the short-selling of stock, demonstrating the close links between option theory and need for securities lending.
+Zvan, Vetzal \& Forsyth (2000) present an implicit method for solving partial-differential-equation models of contingent claims prices with general algebraic constraints on the solution.
 Examples of constraints include barriers and early exercise features.
-In framework, barrier options with or without American-style features can be handled in the same way.
+In this framework, barrier options with or without American-style features can be handled in the same way.
 Either continuously or discretely monitored barriers can be accommodated, as can time-varying barriers.